 But, on a day-to-day basis at argo, where do you see designing for this AI world?
 Is it all just down to the tooling area?

 No, that's just one that's very tactical.
 We are actually doing that, and so it's absorbing a lot of my day.

 We have had a few clients come in and be like, "How do I integrate AI?"
 And you can find out it's a very ticklish problem of like, "Is your business model ready for it?
 Is your data stream ready for it?
 Do you have the costing ability to put it all together?"
 It's very easy to sit back and imagine the possibilities.
 But, when you get down to the brass tacks of integration and implementation, you start realizing it needs more people here to work on it.

 Other than putting out visions that might influence the future, and perhaps enter into the zeitgeist our opinion on how this could transpire, we're really down in the weeds on it, to be honest.

 In terms of far out, you've referred to the singularity a number of times, do you believe in Kurzweil's vision of the singularity?

-There’s something I like to call the “single-function computer” and the new sub-$1000.
-In the ‘90s, when computers were out there… They were out there for, really, forty, fifty years before mass adoption hit.
-From a marketing perspective, it was said that, until a price comes below $1,000 for a multifunction computer, they won’t reach adoption.
+There's something I like to call the "single-function computer" and the new sub-$1000.
+In the '90s, when computers were out there—they were out there for, really, forty, fifty years before mass adoption hit—from a marketing perspective, it was said that, until the price comes below $1,000 for a multifunction computer, they won't reach adoption.
 Soon as it did, they spread widely.